JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 </tab>
 </tabs>

-The Kotlin Multiplatform Gradle plugin also supports dependency declarations for particular source sets in the `kotlin` section of the build script.
+The Kotlin Multiplatform Gradle plugin also supports dependency declarations for particular source sets in the `kotlin {}` block of the build script:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">